retifrav/phab-utils/README.md

 # uio-exoplanet-group

-UIO exoplanet group tools for data processing.
+UiO exoplanet group tools for data processing.
 Created for [Centre for Earth Evolution and Dynamics](https://www.mn.uio.no/ceed/) and its successor [Center for Planetary Habitability](https://planetaryhabitability.org/).

 <!-- MarkdownTOC -->